 ALSO READ: Foods to avoid when breastfeeding

-Signs that your baby is not latching properly or is not getting enough breast milk:
+As a new mum, It’s normal to be unsure as to whether your baby is receiving enough milk.
+Take note of these signs that your baby is not latching properly or is not getting enough breast milk:

-- Your baby is not gaining enough weight, or losing weight beyond the first few days.
+- Your baby is not gaining enough weight or losing weight beyond the first few days.

 - Your baby feeds frequently and for long periods of time, but still seems irritable and hungry most of the time.

 - Your nipples hurt.
 A shallow latch is the most common cause of sore nipples.
 If your baby is only latched onto the front part of your nipple, their gums and tongue will cause you damage.
-In this case your nipple may look like a new lipstick after a feed, all squished to a point.
+In this case, your nipple may look like a new lipstick after a feed, all squished to a point.

 - Your baby is very gassy and uncomfortable.
-Although all babies experience gassiness and crying, it may be a good idea to check the latch, since a poor latch may result in your baby swallowing too much air.
+Although all babies experience gassiness and crying, it may be a good idea to check the latch since a poor latch may result in your baby swallowing too much air.

 Keep in mind that initially latching takes some practice from both you and your baby.
 It does, however, get easier with time: both of you learn, and that tiny mouth will grow, making a deeper latch so much easier.
-Watching the latch will not last forever, soon you’ll be able to do it literally in the dark without even thinking about it!
+Watching the latch will not last forever; soon you’ll be able to do it literally in the dark without even thinking about it!